murpg/Docs/add-another-instance-coldfusion.md

 ## Creating the New Instance

 1. Create the new instance through the ColdFusion Administrator
 2. Use the following PowerShell script to properly set up the service (replace "cfusiontwo" with your instance name)
+3. If your ColdFusion instances are not on D:\ColdFusion2021 you will need to update the script below

 ```powershell
 # Function to force stop a service and its processes